-What is a German Shepherd Pitbull mix?
+German Shepherd Pitbull Mix History

+Because of the cold and wet European climate, the German Shepherd had to be very hardy to handle long days in often brutal conditions.
 The German Shepherd was eventually recognized by the American Kennel Club (AKC) in 1908.
-At which point they became popular with military, police, and service work.
+At that time, it became popular with military, police, and service work.

+Another native of Europe, the Pitbull hails from England, Ireland, and Scotland.
+Early Bulldogs and Terriers were crossed to create an athletic, bold dog primarily used for hunting.
 Specifically, these early “Pitties” were used for bull baiting, until it was banned in 1835.
-A practice where the dog would grasp a bull, bear, or other large animal around the head.
+This is a practice where the dog would grasp a bull, bear, or other large animal around the head.

 Today, Pitbulls are still very agile dogs that make excellent contestants in agility, weight pulling, and tracking tests.

 What Do German Shepherd Pitbull Mixes Look Like?

 This mix will be tall with a medium build and a coat that will range in length from short to long, depending on their parents.
 They will have a relatively long muzzle, dark eyes, a long tail and pointed ears.

 The German Shepherd Pitbull mix is probably going to be a large dog.
 You can expect a German Shepherd-Pitbull hybrid to grow up to 17–24 inches tall at the shoulder.

 If a hybrid puppy takes after its German Shepherd parent, then they may mature to between 80 and 90 pounds.
 When they more closely resemble their Pitbull parent, then they may reach anywhere from 30 to 60 pounds.